swaptacular/swpt-k8s-config/README.md

 $ gpg --export-secret-keys --armor "${KEY_FP}" | kubectl create secret generic sops-gpg --namespace=flux-system --from-file=sops.asc=/dev/stdin  # Creates a Kubernetes secret storing the GPG private key. secret/sops-gpg created

+$ gpg --delete-secret-keys "${KEY_FP}"  # The private GPG key have been copied to the cluster, so we do not need it anymore. gpg (GnuPG) 2.2.40; Copyright (C) 2022 g10 Code GmbH This is free software: you are free to change and redistribute it.
+There is NO WARRANTY, to the extent permitted by law.

+sec  rsa4096/9F85AF312DC6F642 2025-02-03 clusters/dev (flux secrets)

+Delete this key from the keyring? (y/N)
+This is a secret key! - really delete? (y/N) y

 $ gpg --export --armor "${KEY_FP}" > $CLUSTER_NAME/.sops.pub.asc  # Stores the GPG public key in the repo.
 $ cat <<EOF > $CLUSTER_NAME/.sops.yaml
 creation_rules: